WAdev/WorkloadSchedulerProcessOrders-Java/README.txt

 *   src/

     This directory contains the server side code (JAVA) of your application.
-In this simple starter application, there's only one class: 'com.ibm.cloudoe.samples.HelloResource'

 *   build.xml